GuduriSaiRaghava/frontend/README.md

-adding a random text for harness trigger
+adding a random text for harness trigger test
 ## Available Scripts

 In the project directory, you can run: